selfscrum/ansible-role-minetest/README.md

 ## Configure Mods

+Before you start the mod configuration, the server must complete installation, which takes some minutes.
+Ensure that your environment and your `~.profile` file contains the proper `MT_` environment variables when you login.

 Mods can be installed independently from another playbook on the installed server, which is located in `/opt/bootstrap/minetest-edu-server/modules/start_mods.yml`.
 This playbook load all modules and might modify the existing minetest.conf After successful deployment, the minetest service is automatically restarted.